Deserlo/S3T6TM2/DesignDocument.md

 ## Product Reviews

 We have looked into two applications for research purposes: Timely and GetHarvest.
-Timely app is a simple application that helps track time, profit and efficiency.
-They also implement an idea of time as budget for each project, which gave us the idea of adding budget to TM.
+The Timely application is a simple application that helps track time, profit and efficiency.
+They also have implemented an idea of time as budget for each project, which gave us the idea of adding budget to TM.
 GetHarvest is a more complex application, that can not only track time, but also estimate how much time a future project may take.
 Although this is an interesting and useful feature, it is out of the scope of our project.